-USAID considers environmental protection to be of paramount importance, and thus all USAID/OFDA proposals should carefully consider the potential impacts of proposed program activities.
+USAID considers safeguarding environment and natural resources to be of paramount importance, and thus all USAID/OFDA proposals should carefully consider the potential impacts of proposed program activities.
 The vast majority of DRR activities will fall clearly under a defined USAID/OFDA sub-sector (e.g., Health Systems and Clinical Support, Water Supply Infrastructure, etc.) outlined in these Guidelines, with specific environmental guidance provided in those relevant sub-sectors.
-There are also numerous resources freely available to the public such as the Environmental Guidelines for Small-Scale Activities in Africa http://quest.usaid.gov/node/1910, which outline the possible impacts of typical USAID programs as well as mitigation strategies.
-Humanitarian practitioners should consult the relevant section(s) of these resources during the design phase of all projects, and carefully consider the associated mitigation techniques.
+There are also numerous resources freely available to the public such as the Environmental Guidelines for Small-Scale Activities in Africa http://quest.usaid.gov/node/1910, which outline the possible impacts of typical USAID programs as well as strategies to lessen impacts.
+Humanitarian practitioners should consult the relevant section(s) of these resources during the design phase of all projects, and carefully consider the associated reduction techniques.